Large $ Y_{3,2} $-tilings in 3-uniform hypergraphs

 In this paper we study the following generalization of the Matching Conjecture.
-Given two $k$-graphs $F$ and $H$, an \emph{$ F $-tiling} of $H$ is a family of vertex-disjoint copies of $F$ in $ H $.
+Given two $k$-graphs $F$ and $H$, an \emph{$ F $-tiling} (\emph{integer $ F $-tiling}) of $H$ is a family of vertex-disjoint copies of $F$ in $ H $.
 By the \emph{size} of an $ F $-tiling we mean the number of copies of $F$ contained in it.
 When $F$ is a single edge, an $F$-tiling is just a matching.
 For $k>b\ge 0$, let $Y_{k,b}$ be the $k$-graph consisting of two edges that intersect in exactly $b$ vertices.
 What is the largest number of edges in a $ k $-graph on $n$ vertices containing no $Y_{k,b}$-tiling of size more than $s$?
 We assume that $ n \ge (2k-b)(s+1)-1$ since otherwise the question is trivial.
-Here are two natural candidate extremal $ k $-graphs: a complete $k$-graph on $(2k-b)(s+1)-1$ vertices and a complete $k$-graph on $n$ vertices with a complete $k$-graph on $n-s$ vertices removed.
-Moreover, in each example, one can replace the (large) independent set by a $Y_{k,b}$-free $k$-graph.
+Here are two natural candidate extremal $ k $-graphs: a $k$-graph on $n$ vertices consisting of a complete $k$-graph on $(2k-b)(s+1)-1$ vertices and $n-(2k-b)(s+1)+1$ isolated vertices, and a complete $k$-graph on $n$ vertices with a complete $k$-graph on $n-s$ vertices removed.
+Moreover, for a $ k $-graph $ F $, the Tur\'an number $ \ex( n , F ) $ is the maximum number of edges in a $ k $-graph on $ n $ vertices which does not contain $ F $ as a subgraph.
+Since $ \ex( n , Y_{k,b}) $ is $ o(n^k) $ (see Theorem~\ref{FrFu}), in each example, one can replace the (large) independent set by a $Y_{k,b}$-free $k$-graph.